 Health and Lifestyle News and Information:

-Adult Measles Vaccination Program: People born in or after 1966, who have not already received two doses of a measles-containing vaccine, can receive the measles, mumps and rubella (MMR) vaccination for free ( Australia continues to have cases imported through overseas visitors and returning residents).
-If you are traveling overseas and fall into this category, please contact the practice for an appointment.
+Adult Measles Vaccination Program: People born in or after 1966, who have not already received two doses of a measles-containing vaccine, can still receive the measles, mumps and rubella (MMR) vaccination for free at the Practice.
+If you fall into this category, please contact the practice for an appointment.

 View our most recent health and lifestyle notices here